f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | CLEAR            | Hardware device fault detected                                        |
 +------------------+-----------------------------------------------------------------------+

 This set of taps may indicate a fault with various hardware components on the rSeries appliance like CPUs or fans.
-The hardware-device-fault label of this trap is somewhat misleading (F5 is considering re-labeling this to remove the word fault) because not all of the traps generated under this section are actual faults.
+The hardware-device-fault label of this trap can be somewhat misleading (F5 is considering re-labeling this to remove the word fault) because not all of the traps generated under this section are actual faults.
 Many of the traps are informational in nature, and do not indicate an actionable fault.

+The AOM subsystem tracks state of many components within the system, and if that state changes an EVENT or trap may be triggered.
+The AOM subsystem will also generate a burst of messages when the AOM subsystem is first powered on or cycled, this is normal as it is re-discovering the state of all those components.
+This has been viewed as the SNMP traps being too chatty or verbose and F5 is looking into reducing the amount of chatter under these conditions in the future.
+For now those EVENT messages or **alertEffect=2** can be safely ignored, but they may provide value as they provide addtional information alongaside an or **alertEffect=0** or an or **alertEffect=1** SNMP trap.

 As an example, many of the messages are noted by **(INTEGER alertEffect=2)** and are informational only and do not require any action.
 In the example below, some of the informational messages are indicating the current fan speed.